aloy/aloy/content/home/teaching.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 10

 +++

-I am currently teaching the following courses at Carleton:
+During fall 2018 teaching the following courses at Carleton:

+- Math 215: Introduction to statistics
+- Math 315: Bayesian statistics

+Past courses that I have taught at Carleton:

+- Math 245: Applied regression
 - Math 265: Probability
+- Math 275: Introduction to statistical inference